ejoc1103/wedding-site/README.md

 ### Tools used

-_My Wedding Site_ is built with react.
+_Our Wedding Site_ is built with react.
 I used standard CSS for the styling.

 ### How to get started